aabannay/frontend-nanodegree-arcade-game/README.md

 To open the game, just open index.html file in the repository main directory with your favourite browser.

 *N*.*B*.
 The browser should support JS.

+## Play the game
+If you want to try the game, [click here](https://aabannay.github.io/frontend-nanodegree-arcade-game/)